BeaumerF/Arcadium/README.md

 ![logo](./img/logo.png)

-# Arcade
+# Arcadium
-Arcade is a gaming platform which includes 2 games and which is able to run 3 different GUIs.
+Arcadium is a gaming platform which includes 2 games and which is able to run 3 different GUIs.

 ![snake](./img/snake.png)
 ![desc](./img/description.png)